Reinforcement Learning from Hierarchical Critics: Experiment

 \subsubsection{Training Metrics}

-We save statistics during learning session to view with a TensorFlow utility named, TensorBoard.
-Here, we measure four metrics for assessment of training performance.

-\begin{enumerate} \item Environment metrics: \begin{enumerate} \item Cumulative reward $-$ The mean cumulative episode reward overall agents by interacting with the environment.
-Should increase during a successful training session. \item Episode length $-$ The mean length of each episode in the environment for all agents in the environment. \end{enumerate}
+We saved some statistics during the learning session and viewed them using a TensorFlow utility named TensorBoard.
+Here, we measure four metrics to assess training performance.
+Specifically, \textit{cumulative reward} indicates the mean cumulative episode reward accrued by all agents interacting with the environment. \textit{Episode length} is the mean length of each episode in the environment for all agents in that environment. \textit{Entropy} controls the degree of randomness of model decisions. \textit{Value} estimates the mean value estimate for all states visited by the agent.

-\item Policy metrics: \begin{enumerate} \item Entropy $-$ How random the decisions of the model are.
-Should slowly decrease during a successful training process. \item Value estimate $-$ The mean value estimate for all states visited by the agent.
-Should increase during a successful training session. \end{enumerate} \end{enumerate}